 The Hendon Media Article Search System allows visitors to search online articles from any of our publications.
 Below is a list of articles matching your search criteria.
 Click on an article title to view the entire article.

-(This article was originally published in Police Fleet Manager Mar/Apr 2012)
+(This article was originally published in Law and Order Apr 2016)

-(This article was originally published in Tactical Response Mar/Apr 2012)
+(This article was originally published in Police Fleet Manager Jan/Feb 2016)

 By Brad Brewer

-(This article was originally published in Public Safety IT Nov/Dec 2011)
+(This article was originally published in Law and Order Apr 2015)

-(This article was originally published in Public Safety IT Nov/Dec 2011)
+(This article was originally published in Police Fleet Manager Jul/Aug 2014)

 By Jennifer Gavigan

-(This article was originally published in Public Safety IT Jul/Aug 2010)
+(This article was originally published in Law and Order Dec 2012)

-(This article was originally published in Public Safety IT May/Jun 2010)
+(This article was originally published in Law and Order Mar 2009)